Smoothness-Adaptive Contextual Bandits: Self-Similar Payoffs

 \subsection{Minimax Complexity with Self-Similar Payoffs}

 While Example~\ref{exp:self-similar} illustrates a set of particularly simple payoff functions, we note that the class of self-similar payoffs is quite general and includes many different payoff structures.
-In fact, we next show that the minimax complexity of the dynamic optimization problem at hand does not reduce by introducing the self-similarity condition.
+In fact, we next show that the minimax complexity of the dynamic optimization problem at hand is not reduced when the self-similarity condition is introduced.

 We establish this result by constructing regret lower bounds that are of the same order as in~\eqref{eq:opt_rate}.
 To do so, we design worst-case instances consisting of payoff functions that satisfy Assumption~\ref{assumption-global-self-similarity}.
 More precisely, we show that worst-case instances developed in \cite{rigollet2010nonparametric} for the case of $\beta\le 1$ and in \cite{hu2019smooth} for the case of $\beta \ge 1$ can essentially be constructed using self-similar payoffs.